 Prepare your DA

-To prepare your development application, there are three key steps:
+To prepare your development application, you will need to:

 Detailed information to help you prepare a development application is available from the NSW Planning Portal – see Your Guide to the Development Application Process